AirGuanZ/cuj/README.md

 boolean        -> Value<bool>
 ```

-For any "left value" in CUJ, use `val.address()` to get a pointer to it.
+For any "left value" `val` in CUJ, use `val.address()` to get a pointer to it.
 Pointer-type values can be used like in C++.
 For example:

 ```cpp
 Value<int32_t>  x  = 5;